taowen/awesome-html/README.md

 Integrate two piece of code via API is troublesome.
 It is always easier to have two piece of code provide its own UI and just concat the two UI blocks together as big UI.
 This way, they do not need to understand the API of each other, treating the peer as a black box.
 When requirement change, the integrating interface remain unchanged.

 This is the power of UI as "Interface".
-Html is a special format of UI, which can be server generated, and seralized to render on any private platform (iOS, Android, MiniProgram).
+Html is a special format of UI, which can be server generated, and serialized to render on any private platform (iOS, Android, MiniProgram).